TritonDataCenter/manatee/docs/user-guide.md

 }
 }
 ```
 This prints out the current topology of the shard.
+The "online" filed indicates
+that postgres is online.

-The "repl" field shows the
-standby that's currently connected to the node.
-It's the same set of fields
+The "repl" field shows the standby that's currently connected to the node.
+It's
-that is returned by the PG query ```select * from pg_stat_replication```.
-The
+the same set of fields that is returned by the PG query ```select * from
-repl field is helpful in verifying the status of the PostgreSQL instances.
-If
+pg_stat_replication```.
+The repl field is helpful in verifying the status of the
-the repl field exists, it means that the node's standby is caught up and
+PostgreSQL instances.
+If the repl field exists, it means that the node's standby
-streaming.
-If there is no repl field, it means that there is no PG instance
+is caught up and streaming.
+If there is no repl field, it means that there is no
-replication from this node.
-This is expected with the last node in the shard.
+PG instance replication from this node.
+This is expected with the last node in
+the shard.

 However, if there is another node after the current one in the shard, and there
 is no repl field, it indicatees there is a problem with replication between the